Skip to content

 The Graduate Research School will endeavour to make arrangements that ensure your seminar either happens when currently scheduled, or is rescheduled to a future date.

 Initiate planning for your confirmation seminar by following information contained within the Confirmation of Candidature Guide.
 This will require you to complete a number of web-based forms.
+Only the student can initiate this process online; supervisors and the GRS cannot do so on the student’s behalf.

 Please note that any confirmation seminar arranged outside of this process will not be considered valid.